severalnines/docs/user-guide/mysql/query-monitor.rst

 		- 0.1 - Only queries taking more than 0.1 seconds will be accounted.

 * **Log queries not using indexes?**
-	- Configures ClusterControl behaviour on sampling queries without indexes:
+	- Configures ClusterControl behavior on sampling queries without indexes:
 		- Yes - Logs queries which are using indexes.
 		- No - Ignores queries that are not using indexes (will not be accounted for in *ClusterControl > Query Monitor > Query Histogram*).